gianfranco-s/ble-esp32-react-native/README.md

     ```
     npx react-native start
     ```
-4. On another terminal, run the following command to launch the app on your connected android phone (make sure it has debugging enabled)
+4. On another terminal, run the following command to launch the app on your connected android phone (make sure it has USB debugging enabled).
+Note that this step may trigger additional dependencies downloads from Android Studio.
     ```
     npx react-native run-android
     ```
 5. In a seperate VSCode Window open the "Arduino" folder and upload the Code to an ESP32 using PlatformIO

+## How do I export the apk file?
+Why, that's a great question indeed...

+In a nutshell:
+1. Verify if the file `index.android.bundle` exists in directory `.android/app/src/main/assets/`.
+If not, create both.
+2. Run
+    ```
+    npx react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res
+    ```

+For additional details please refer to https://dev.to/nitish173/how-to-generate-a-debug-apk-in-react-native-1gdg

-## Are you HDSM?
+# Are you HDSM?
 Just download the directory `UniquelyMadeESP32`, and ask me for the APK file.